OpenMS/pyopenms-docs/docs/source/fragment_spectrum_generation.rst

 .. image:: img/peptide_all_ions.png

-There are substantially more peaks here and the :term:`mass spectrum` is much busier, with singly and double charged peaks of the b, y and a series creating :math:`44` different individual fragment ion peaks as well as neutral losses adding an additional :math:`102` peaks (neutral losses easily recognizable by their :math:`10-fold` lower intensity
+There are substantially more peaks here and the mass spectrum is much busier, with singly and double charged peaks of the b, y and a series creating :math:`44` different individual fragment ion peaks as well as neutral losses adding an additional :math:`102` peaks (neutral losses easily recognizable by their :math:`10-fold` lower intensity